Don’t pay full price when you can get free or discounted magazine copies and subscriptions.

 However, I’ve found a way to read Empire – and more – for free each month.

-Here’s how, plus six other ways you can cut back on your magazine spend.
+Here’s how, plus other ways you can cut back on your magazine spend.

 Get them digitally from your library

 Libraries don’t just lend books and DVDs – you can now borrow digitally.
-As well as (non-Kindle) e-books, magazines are available via your library’s Zinio service.
+As well as (non-Kindle) e-books, magazines are available via your library’s RBDigitial service.

 Not every library will have this service, and the selection of magazines will vary (some incredibly random!), but there will probably be something that interests you.

-Once signed up you can access different magazines which can be downloaded to your tablet, phone or viewed on a computer.
+Once signed up you can access different magazines that can be downloaded to your tablet, phone or viewed on a computer.
 It doesn’t take much getting used to reading them on a tablet; an extra bonus is you can zoom in on any bits that are a little too small to read.

 I’ve regularly download Empire, Lonely Planet, Radio Times and Wallpaper for free, and my wife has chosen Vogue (both the UK and the American version for some reason), Good Housekeeping and Newsweek – and there are dozens and dozens of other options.